One recent morning at Gateway High School in San Francisco, the kids in Laura D’Amato’s ninth grade humanities class were hunting for evidence.

 Show me the evidence

-Sometimes students struggle with repeated requests to provide evidence for their words and numbers — and the new rigor these demands represent.
-One fourth grader moaned as if in dire pain that the new opinion paper template her teacher had passed out (requiring three reasons for the opinion, each backed by three pieces of evidence) was “changing my brain.”
+Sometimes students struggle with repeated requests to provide evidence for their words and numbers — and the rigor these demands represent.
+One fourth grader moaned as if in dire pain that the opinion paper template her teacher had passed out (requiring three reasons for the opinion, each backed by three pieces of evidence) was “changing my brain.”

 But the concept has a kind of basic logic that kids can understand.
 Before leaving D’Amato’s classroom, I asked one of her students if evidence is a word he hears a lot.
 “All the time!” he says, with a world-weary eye roll.
 Does he think this is a good thing?
 He shrugs, as if the answer is obvious.
 “If you make an argument, you need to be able to back it up.”